Monday, Nov. 24, 2014

-The Chesapeake Bay offers students many opportunities to grapple with real life challenges such as tidal erosion and saving the sea turtles.
-Some of our students even study aboard a research vessel docked in our historic port.
+Welcome to Coastal Virginia, a diverse and vibrant region rich in history, culture, natural resources, and thriving industry.
+Virginia Wesleyan College is situated on the border of the cities of Norfolk and Virginia Beach, Virginia just miles from the Atlantic Ocean and the Chesapeake Bay.
+Our local waterways offer students many opportunities to grapple with real life challenges such as tidal erosion and sea turtle rescue.
+Some of our students even study aboard the Ocean Explorer research vessel docked in our historic port.

 Our students have held internships at agency sites including Norfolk Southern, the FBI, U.S. Marshals, the Environmental Protection Agency, Delouitt Touche, the Virginia Stage Company and The Virginian-Pilot.
 The community has opened its arms to embrace the experiential needs of our students and often these encounters have led to full-time employment upon graduation.

 Enjoy the nightlife and the history of downtown Norfolk and walk the cobblestone streets where young patriots dreamed up a bold new country.
 Live beside one of the world's largest pleasure beaches where biking, surfing, fishing and sunbathing are everyday events.
 See a Broadway show or a world-premiere opera.
 It's an environment that gives a new meaning to life beyond the classroom.

 "The beach?
 It's great.
 On the weekends, everyone goes.
 You always see someone you know."